 Matcha at an establishment that was founded over 300 years ago is something I can’t pass.
 The sweetness of the Japanese sweets goes really well with the rich, deep taste of the matcha tea.

-Among these desserts, my absolute favorite is their matcha roll cake!
+Among these desserts, my absolute favorite is their c!
 When I cut this cake with my fork, matcha sauce and whipped cream just overflew from inside this roll cake… it’s even bigger than it looks, but the taste is surprisingly mild and I could finish mine in no time at all.
 This is a sweet that stands out from the rest, and you can only have it at Marukyu Koyamen.

 Nakamura Tokichi was founded over 150 years ago.
 Their history started right here in Uji.
 Today the café is so famous there is almost always a line in front of it.